learning-unlimited/ESP-Website/docs/admin/releases/10/README.rst

 - The scheduler now works correctly with classroom names containing commas.

-- The class search module now has a "title containing" filter.
+- The class search module now has a "title containing" filter and some additional styling.

 - Teacher check-in now has an undo check-in button.